Hgoatly/Discover-Skane/readme.md

 7. User Story 12 is concerned with being able to contact the site owner, in order to be able to suggest more places that could be featured on the site.
 The 'Book' section uses the emailjs.com API, in order for the user to be able to contact the site owner.

+### Future Features:

+1. SkåneTrafiken open source API: SkåneTrafiken, is the public transport provider for the Skåne.
+This would allow site visitors to be able to easily plan journeys around Skåne by public transport.
+It was not possible to add it at this stage, as it requires proficiency in XML in order to be implemented - which is something I do not have yet.
+2. Weather Forecast: I would like to have a section displaying the weather forecast for the region.
+Like the SkåneTrafiken API, most of the weather forecast APIs that I found required proficiency in XML.

 ## Technologies Used:

 ### Languages Used: